levibsprung/levisprung.com/content/posts/albums-of-the-week-2025.md

 * This was an extremely busy week so I didn't pay attention to a lot of the music I listened to, but this one gave me some needed energy
 * Pretty influential album with some nice guitar performances
-* Favorite tracks: Time on My Hands, Lipstick Traces
+* Favorite tracks: Lipstick Traces, Rock Bottom, Time on My Hands, Doctor Doctor (BBC Radio 1 Session my favorite)

 #### Apr 28-May 4: [Skip, Hop and Wobble](https://open.spotify.com/album/39zVaR7csPee43Hwr8Liwt?si=4WRT_dhWRTKI9Ck6Mxwo1g) by Jerry Douglas, Russ Baremberg, Edgar Meyer